SinTan1729/chhoto-url/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Which version of Chhoto-URL are you experiencing the problem on?** e.g. v5.x.x

+**Can you reproduce the issue in the latest version?**
+Yes/No

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
  - Browser [e.g. chrome, safari]